microbit-foundation/dev-docs/hardware/powersupply.md

 that is specced to reach 4.2V **will be give greater than the 3.9V maximum that the nRF51822 can withstand** [see below](#key-voltages)

-Different types of batteries will provide different peak currents and behave differently when accidentally shorted.
-Because of this, the BBC provide some advice on the types of batteries that are approved for use with the micro:bit [battery advice](https://www.microbit.co.uk/help#batteries)

 ## 3V Ring Powering

 The micro:bit may be powered from the 3V/GND rings on the edge connector.